 Manual payment processing is also prone to errors and putting these right is massively time-consuming too.

 A well set up payment processing system like PaySuite will integrate with your website and accounts package so that your customer payments are dealt with automatically, accurately and without fuss.
+See other reasons why to use PaySuite.

 You can develop into a subscription model business, use it as a method of collecting variable amounts or offer it as a method of prepaying accounts.